 The first big consideration before eating aquarium fish is whether or not they have been raised to be food.
 There are some medications and tank treatments, including antibiotics and ammonia reducers, that can build up in the fish’s system and enter your system if you eat it.
 Some of these products can build up in the fish’s system for months or years, making them potentially unsafe to eat for a very long time.

 If you purchase a fish from a pet store or aquatics store, you can’t know for sure which medications and chemicals it may have already come into contact with.
-If you are intending to keep aquarium fish for the purpose of eating them, it’s a good idea to purchase them from someone who keeps a stock of food-safe fish.
+If you intend to keep aquarium fish for the purpose of eating them, it’s a good idea to purchase them from someone who keeps a stock of food-safe fish.
 Once you have your fish, make sure all tank additives and medications are labeled as safe to be used with fish intended for human consumption.

 Keep in mind that fish can carry zoonotic diseases, which are diseases that can be transmitted from animals to humans.
 Fish, especially those raised without consideration for human consumption, may carry diseases you can get from them, even if they’ve been thoroughly cooked.
 These diseases can include parasitic infections, fungal infections, and bacterial infections.

-What Kind of Fish are Good to Eat?
+What Kind of Fish Are Good to Eat?

 The main reason people consume aquarium fish is to help control so-called “tankbusters.”
 These are fish that are large and powerful enough to break a tank.
 There are several fish in the aquatics trade that shouldn’t be taken into just any home due to the size they reach or the care they require.

 If you’ve ended up with a tankbuster that you don’t have space for or can’t keep safe from itself anymore, it may be worthwhile to eat it.
 Certain types of large catfish are great examples of tankbusters that may inappropriately end up in the normal home aquarium.
-Just remember all precautions mentioned above before eating your fish.
+Just remember all the precautions mentioned above before eating your fish.

 Goldfish are edible, although they are typically not particularly tasty fish to consume.
 Tilapia, Plecostomus, and Piranhas are all examples of primarily freshwater fish that end up in home aquariums and are edible.
 Lionfish are a great example of a saltwater fish commonly kept in home aquariums that can be eaten.
 They are difficult to keep due to their temperament and environmental needs, which means that some people may tire of keeping them over time.